Dharma transmission: Chan lineage

 The Chan tradition developed from the established tradition of "Canonical Buddhism", which "remained normative for all later Chinese Buddhism".
 It was established by the end of the sixth century, as a result of the Chinese developing understanding of Buddhism in the previous centuries.

 One of the inventions of this Canonical Buddhism were transmission lists, a literary device to establish a lineage.
 Both Tiantai and Chan took over this literary device, to lend authority to those developing traditions, and guarantee its authenticity:

 The concept of dharma transmission took shape during the Tang period, when establishing the right teachings became important, to safeguard the authority of specific schools.
 The emerging Zen-tradition developed the Transmission of the Lamp-genre, in which lineages from Shakyamuni Buddha up to their own times were described.

 Another literary device for establishing those traditions was given by the Kao-seng-chuan (Biographies of Eminent Monks), compiled around 530.
 The Chan-tradition developed its own corpus in this genre, with works such as Anthology of the Patriarchal Hall (952) and the Jingde Records of the Transmission of the Lamp (published 1004).
 McRae considers Dumoulin's A History of Zen to be a modern example of this genre, disguised as scientific history.

 Chinese patriarchs

 The Chan lineages picture the semi-legendary monk Bodhidharma as the patriarch who brought Chan to China.
 Only scarce historical information is available about him, but his hagiography developed when the Chan tradition grew stronger and gained prominence in the early 8th century.

+According to McRae, it is not clear that the practitioners surrounding Bodhidharma and his disciple Huike considered themselves as belonging to a unified movement or group, such as a "Chan school," nor did they have any sense of sharing any continuity with the later tradition.
+He says even the name "proto-Chan" is not really reflective of their activities.
+McRae also points out that no known lineage theory existed in Proto-Chan, and the connection between it and the Early Chan tradition (consisting of the Northern, Southern, and Oxhead factions) is unclear.

 Six Chinese patriarchs

-By this time a lineage of the six ancestral founders of Chan in China was developed.
-In the late 8th century, under the influence of Huineng's student Shenhui, the traditional form of this lineage had been established:
+By the late eighth century, a lineage of the six ancestral founders of Chan in China had developed.
+Due to the influence of Huineng's student Shenhui, the traditional form of this lineage had been established: